rhargreaves/mega-drive-midi-interface/README.md

     <img src="https://github.com/rhargreaves/mega-drive-midi-interface/raw/master/docs/chan_paras.jpg" width="600" />
 </p>

-### Polyphonic Mode

-When polyphonic mode is enabled (CC 80), dynamic mapping mode is enabled and MIDI channel 1 is mapped to FM channels 1-6.
-This allows for polyphony within a single MIDI channel.
-In addition, any FM parameter change made will be sent to all FM channels.
-If all channels are busy, the note on event is dropped.

-## MIDI Message Reference
+## Reference

+Head over to the [Wiki](https://github.com/rhargreaves/mega-drive-midi-interface/wiki/MIDI-Message-Reference) for a detailed list of MIDI messages that can be sent to the interface.

-### Channel Mappings
+## Channel Mappings

 By default, MIDI channels are assigned in a static, one-to-one arrangement to FM or PSG channels as follows: